Valve Axes Steam Greenlight, Upsets Indie Devs With New Submission Fee

 — Tom Grochowiak (@TomGrochowiak) February 12, 2017

-“… my experience with XBLIG says $5k per title is too much.
+“My experience with XBLIG says $5k per title is too much.
 Hopeful devs will bankrupt themselves w/ no profit,” said Daniel Steger of Steger Games.

-“Getting rid of greenlight is great,” said Zoë Quinn, “… but this seems [like garbage] too???”
+“Getting rid of greenlight is great,” said Zoë Quinn, “but this seems [like garbage] too???”

 It’s true that Steam Greenlight had a lot of problems, which devs have frequently complained about over the years.
-As Kotaku notes, Greenlight’s voting system essentially incentivized developers into courting the votes of their audience – and not necessarily making a good game.
-There was no internal consistency to which games were greenlit; while Steam says that over 100 games which started on Greenlight eventually made over $1 million, many, many more pieces of “shovelware” made it through the process.
+As Kotaku notes, Greenlight’s voting system essentially incentivized developers into courting the votes of their audience — and not necessarily making a good game.
+There was no internal consistency to which games were greenlit; while Steam says that over 100 games which started on Greenlight eventually made over $1 million, many more pieces of “shovelware” made it through the process.

-Other titles only made it through for being sufficiently “edgy” and attention-getting – developer Digital Homicide faced serious pushback after submitting an unprecedented number of games to the service which were characterized by The Escapist‘s Jim Sterling as having poor graphics, numerous glitches, and in some cases, stolen content.
-Digital Homicide later filed suit against Sterling for “assault, libel, and slander” – and about 100 other Steam users for “personal injury.”
+Other titles only made it through for being sufficiently “edgy” and attention-getting.
+Developer Digital Homicide faced serious pushback after submitting an unprecedented number of games to the service, which were characterized by The Escapist‘s Jim Sterling as having poor graphics, numerous glitches, and in some cases, stolen content.
+Digital Homicide later filed suit against Sterling for “assault, libel, and slander,” and about 100 other Steam users for “personal injury.”

 Which brings up the other point about Steam Greenlight which developers have been complaining about almost since its inception; it was a platform rife with harassment, with very few tools against it.
-Zoë Quinn’s Depression Quest is the most notable example.
+Zoe Quinn’s Depression Quest is the most notable example.
 As per TechSpot, Quinn had to remove it from Greenlight after facing repeated death and rape threats.
 Depression Quest was a game made in Twine: a simple, open-source text adventure game platform that practically anyone can use.
 And there is a subset of gamers who really don’t like it.

-One Twine developer, who asked to remain anonymous, said that their experience with Greenlight harassment – for attempting to publish a Twine game around two years ago – essentially forced them off of Steam entirely, and caused them to lock all of their social media accounts.
+One Twine developer, who asked to remain anonymous, said that their experience with Greenlight harassment, for attempting to publish a Twine game around two years ago, essentially forced them off of Steam entirely, and caused them to lock all of their social media accounts.

 “I get emails sometimes, so I don’t check my email much anymore.
 I used to get Greenlight comments, so I don’t log into Steam anymore.”